smithcommajoseph/js-flasher/README.md

 ## Usage - Non Rails
 (or for those who prefer greater flexibility):

-`js-flasher` comes with an instantiatable class called `JsFlasherInstance`.
+`js-flasher` comes with an instantiatable class called `JsFlasherInitable`.

 #### Create + Config